UMM-CSci-3601-F17/sage-team-cheezit/README.md

 ## Setup

-As in the previous labs, you'll be using IntelliJ.
+As in the labs, you'll be using IntelliJ.
 Once you've all joined your group using GitHub classroom, you can clone your repository using IntelliJ:

 - When prompted to create a new IntelliJ project, select **yes**.